-BrainStation’s Project Management career guide is intended to help you take the first steps toward a lucrative career in Project Management.
-The guide provides an in-depth overview of the project management skills you should learn, the best training options, career paths in project management, how to become a Project Manager, and more.
+BrainStation’s Project Management career guide is intended to help you take the first steps toward a lucrative career in project management.
+Read on for an overview of Project Manager job roles and responsibilities, as well as a comparison between project management and product management.

 What Is a Project Manager?

 A Project Manager is in charge of the entire project scope and project team, managing budgets, resources, and employees as they take the lead role in planning, controlling, developing, executing, monitoring, and closing projects.
 In short, Project Managers are responsible for the entire project scope, project team, resources, ensuring tasks are being completed on deadline, and ultimately, the success or failure of the project.

 Project Managers are agents of change: they align their own goals with that of the project and use their project management skills and experience to guide the project team and keep them motivated, inspired, and focused on meeting all project objectives.